kunalk4/dash-marketing-app/README.md

 # dash-marketing-app
-Creating a dashboard which shows traffic and engagement statistics for a domain.
+Creating a multi-page dashboard which shows traffic and engagement statistics for a domain.

 The app is developed using Plotly Dash and uses the SimilarWeb API as the data source.
 The app is hosted on an Amazon EC2 instance.